Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 ### get

-Get a conversation object matching the user IDs provided.
+Get a conversation object matching the user IDs provided in the 'destination' parameter.
 If successful, the event 'conversations:change' will be emitted.
 Multi-user conversations have a destination comprised of multiple user IDs.